tjfontaine/cloudnative/distributed-systems-management/container-orchestration/oke/creating-bastions.md

 <br />

 The architecture diagram above shows three private worker subnets: WRK SUB1, WRK SUB2, and WRK SUB3.
 It also depicts two public load balancer subnets LB SUB1 and LB SUB2.
-Add the bastion instance in a public subnet called "Bastion Public SUB1" in one of the availability domains (AD) as shown in the diagram.
-It's not required to create bastion instances in all the ADs; however, you can create two public subnets "Bastion PUBLIC SUB2" and "Bastion PUBLIC SUB3", and add bastions to those as well.
+Create the bastion instance in a a new Public Subnet per the procedure below in one of the Availability Domains (AD's).

 1. Create a security list in the existing VCN created for the OKE cluster, to allow SSH access to the bastion instance from 0.0.0.0/0.
 This allows traffic from the internet on port 22 to access the bastion instance.
 You can further restrict the traffic by specifying a different source CIDR range.